soltysh/talks/2016/flock/scenario.md

 Managing these definitions is challenging, sometimes.
 Especially for starters, or occasional users, and generally not much user friendly.
-To address this concerns, we've created a set of handy commands that should help you to get up to speed quickly and easily.
+To address this concerns, we've created a set of handy commands that should help you to get up to speed quickly, and easily.
 Having said that, let's create our first Pod:

 ```